pubkey/rxdb/docs-src/react-native-database.md

 ```

-AsyncStorage was originaly included in [React Native itself](https://reactnative.dev/docs/asyncstorage).
+AsyncStorage was originally included in [React Native itself](https://reactnative.dev/docs/asyncstorage).
 But it was deprecated by the React Native Team which recommends to use a community based package instead.
 There is a [community fork of AsyncStorage](https://github.com/react-native-async-storage/async-storage) that is actively maintained and open source.

 AsyncStorage is fine when only a small amount of data needs to be stored and when no query capabilities besides the key-access are required.
 Complex queries or features are not supported which makes AsyncStorage not suitable for anything more then storing simple user settings data.